 Bank of America is a multinational investment bank that services the state of Oklahoma through 11 locations.

 BofA offers three types of checking accounts tailored to different needs.
 The cheapest checking option on offer is their SafeBalance checking account.
-The monthly maintenance fee associated with this account is $4.95, and the bank will waive it should you be under the age of 25 or join their rewards program.
+The monthly maintenance fee is $4.95, and the bank will waive it if you are under the age of 25 or join their rewards program.

 Bank of America is a full-service bank.
 It offers credit cards, debit cards, all sorts of lending options, business banking services, and investment options through Merrill.